BiancaM30/AWD/README.md

 Deployed at: https://biancam30.github.io/AWD/

 This website was created as part of the **Adaptive Web Design** course.
 The theme assigned for this project was **Creativity**, and the goal was to build a fully responsive and adaptive single-word website.
+The layout uses **Flexbox** and **media queries**, with adaptive components and resizable images for seamless user experience across all devices.

 The site explores the **neuroscience of creativity**, inspired by research from Arne Dietrich and others, covering both cognitive and emotional dimensions.
 From deliberate invention like Edison’s to spontaneous artistic bursts, the project presents creativity as a whole-brain phenomenon with rich contextual variations.